FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/creating-human-records-that-stand-the-test-of-time.md

   - first-name: Basile
     last-name: Simon
     company: Starling Lab, Airwars
-    # image:
+image:
-    # src: /assets/images/dwd-profile-10.png
+  src: /assets/images/DWD-Illustration-03.png
-    # bio: "Adam Rose is the chief operating officer at Starling Lab, and serves as press rights chair for the Los Angeles Press Club.
-Basile Simon leads the Lab’s research in law and criminal accountability, and is co-founder and advisor to Airwars.
-Both have spent most of their careers in journalism."
 seo:
-  description: "How blockchains are preserving evidence for the long term."
+  description: How blockchains are preserving evidence for the long term.
 ---

 As business rivalries go, the story of Suen-nada and Ennum-Ashur was pretty routine.
 They both claimed ownership of valuable intellectual property, wrestled over control of accounts, and accused each other of theft.